yvhs-project212/sensors/Break-Beam/README.md

 # What does a break-beam sensor look like?

-Here's one type of break-beam that we use:
+Here's one type of break-beam sensor that we use:

 ![Image of a break-beam sensor](./break-beam-pair.jpg)